15 Simple Craft Activities for Seniors That Boost Memory & Joy

 - Paper towels

 Start with simple techniques like color washes or basic shapes.
-After the paint dries, you can add details using fine-tip markers.
+After the paint dries, add details using fine-tip markers.
 Try beginner-friendly subjects such as flowers, candles, or simple landscapes.
-Watercolor’s “perfectly imperfect” quality makes it forgiving for seniors who may have dexterity concerns.
+Watercolor's "perfectly imperfect" quality makes it forgiving for seniors who may have dexterity concerns.

-Why Bird Feeder Station is great for seniors
+Why bird feeder station is great for seniors

-How to do Bird Feeder Station
+How to do bird feeder station

 Setting up a basic station requires these materials: